-- written assignments (essays, 5 essays per module, as a rule delivered during the theoretical main part of the module, plus one essay to be delivered under supervision on-campus which contribute 75% to the marking (15% per each of the 5 essays delivered during the module and 0 %, i.e. pass or fail, for the essay to be delivered on-campus) OR one seminar paper which contributes 75% to the marking - participation, presentation and team work in the work groups that are a compulsory part of each • module, assessed "pass or fail", i.e. a "pass" contributes 0% to the marking - a final written or oral examination at the end of the year that contributes 25% to the marking. •
+- written assignments (essays, max.
+1,000 words, 5 essays per module, as a rule delivered during the theoretical main part of the module, plus one essay to be delivered under supervision on-campus) which contribute 75% to the marking (15% per each of the 5 essays delivered during the module and 0 %, i.e. pass or fail, for the essay to be delivered on-campus) - participation, presentation and team work in the work groups that are a compulsory part of each module, assessed "pass or fail", i.e. a "pass" contributes 0% to the marking - a final written or oral examination at the end of the year that contributes 25% to the marking.